Lohagara Upazila, Chittagong

-Lohagara (লোহাগাড়া) is an upazila of Chattogram District in Chattogram Division, Bangladesh.
-Lohagara is situated between Chattogram and Cox's Bazar.
+Lohagara (লোহাগাড়া) is an upazila of Chittagong District in Chittagong Division, Bangladesh.
+Lohagara is situated between Chittagong and Cox's Bazar.
 It is one of the largest and most densely populated upazilas of Bangladesh.
 It has headquarters in Lohagara.

 Etymology

 In 1660, Mughal prince Shah Shuja took shelter in the Kingdom of Arakan to escape from Mir Jumla II.
 While heading to Arakan, he stayed in a beautiful hilly place (present-day Chunati) between Chittagong and Cox's Bazar for a few days.
 At the time of departure, he engraved an iron bar in that place as a sign.
 It is thought that because of engraving iron bar by Shah Shuja the area is called 'Lohagara' since 'Loha' means 'iron'.

 History

 Lohagara was once under Satkania Upazila.
 Lohagara thana was formed in 1981 and it was turned into an upazila in 1983.